mariam138/ultimate-ateez-quiz/README.md

 A fourth feature to be included would be a progress bar at the top of the quiz, to indicate to the user how far along into the quiz they are.
 The progress could be displayed as a percentage, with a progress bar that fills up as the quiz goes along.

 A fifth feature to be introduced to the quiz would be keyboard events.
+For example, if the user wanted to leave the quiz, they could press the 'Esc' key.
+To go to the next question, the 'Enter' key could be used, etc.

 ## Testing